 Spending a year in the Jazz Conservatory at SUNY Purchase as well as taking acting classes on the side, Rob made the decision to transfer to St. John's University, with hopes of gaining other perspectives outside of music school.
 In 2016 he graduated with a Bachelor of Arts in French Language as well as a Master of Business Administration in Marketing from the university.

 While at St. John’s, Rob became and continues to be a musician for The Voices of Victory Gospel Choir, directed by Nigel Gretton, which have been featured in New York’s famed Carnegie Hall, Apollo Theater, HBO, NBC, FOX Network, and Warner Brothers Records, as well as touring Spain.
-During his time at St. John's, Clove continued his pursuit of acting by appearing in several thesis films at New York University and Syracuse University and is currently (2017) in pre-production for the TV Series Pilot "Rockk Island" portraying the role of Special Agent Black.
+During his time at St. John's, Clove continued his pursuit of acting by appearing in several thesis films at New York University and Syracuse University and is currently in post-production for the TV Series Pilot "Rockk Island" portraying the role of Special Agent Black as well as Netflix potential “Another COuntry” as the lead role of Sha (2019).

 After the release of his original EP "Energy of Humanity," Clove was featured in the #1 jazz retail magazine "JAZZIZ" with a promising review for his future.
 His song "Little Black Boy" was chosen to be included on BMIG/SONY Music distributed album "Made in Amerika", a project focused around music centered with social issues within the African-American community.